Head coach Curtis Johnson reviews last week's win over UConn, previews upcoming game at UCF

 Tulane head football coach Curtis "CJ" Johnson talks to the media on the 2012 National Signing Day.

-When Tulane Director of Athletics Rick Dickson began his national search for a young, up-and-coming candidate to become the Green Wave's next head football coach in the fall of 2011, he didn't have to look far.
-In fact, he didn't have to go beyond the metro area.
+When Tulane Director of Athletics Rick Dickson began his national search for a young, up-and-coming candidate to become the Green Wave's next head football coach in the fall of 2011, he did not have to look far.
+In fact, he did not have to go beyond the metro area.
 Dickson's search ended at the doorstep of the NFL world champions New Orleans Saints.

 In his first season as the head coach of the Green Wave, two players received All-America honors, including Cairo Santos, who became just the fifth player in school history, and the first since 1941, to earn consensus first team All-America honors and was also the winner of the prestigious Lou Groza Award, which is presented to the nation's top place kicker, and Darion Monroe received honorable mention freshman All-America honors from College Football News.

-Johnson's rookie campaign also saw three players named to the All-Conference USA First Team, including Santos, receiver Ryan Grant and deep snapper Billy Johnson, while a total of nine players received All C-USA honors.
+Johnson's rookie campaign also saw three players named to the All C-USA First Team, including Santos, receiver Ryan Grant and deep snapper Billy Johnson, while a total of nine players received All C-USA honors.
 Senior quarterback Ryan Griffin quickly benefitted from Johnson's pro-style offense and signed as a free agent with the hometown Saints shortly after the 2013 NFL Draft concluded.

-Off the field, quarterback Ryan Griffin and safety Sam Scofield were each named to the Conference USA All-Academic Football Team, while 29 of his football student-athletes were named to the C-USA Commissioner's Honor Roll and six players received a C-USA Academic Medal for sporting a 3.75 grade-point-average or higher.
+Off the field, quarterback Ryan Griffin and Scofield were each named to the C-USA All-Academic Football Team, while 29 of his players were named to the C-USA Commissioner's Honor Roll and six players received a C-USA Academic Medal for sporting a 3.75 grade-point-average or higher.